KontextWork/docker-minio-cluster/README.md

 $ cp .env.example .env
 ```

-Adjust the values in the `.env` to your use case and chose the feature compose files depending on your setup.
+Adjust the values in the `.env` to your use case.

 Then run: